marckean/marcseparation/_docs/15-report_mistakes.md

 last_modified_at: 2022-01-17
 toc: true
 ---
 There are many errors in this report.
-Like I was saying [here](/marcseparation/#the-family-report---why-were-here), someone's interpretation using a pen/paper to note things down is prone for for errors, humans are not perfect, they make mistakes.
+Like I was saying [here](/marcseparation/#the-family-report---why-were-here), someone's interpretation using a pen/paper to note things down is prone for errors, humans are not perfect, they make mistakes.

 You need to seriously question the credibility of this report writer.